Folasade-Ojo/Housing-Prediction/README.md

 - **RMSE**: 15921.56.
 The root mean square error of the model is also greater than 10% of the mean.
 Since both the MAE and the RMSE are not within the 10% range, it implies that there is a large variance and an indication of the potential for outliers and skewness.

-Consequently, this algorithm is inaccurate and not viable.

 ## Recommendations
 * **Improve normality using regularization or Yeo-Johnson transformation** Further analysis using a histogram showed that the continuous independent variables in the dataset were found to have a skewed distribution, which can negatively impact the performance of a linear regression model.
 To address this issue, one of the transformation techniques can be implemented to normalize the distribution depending on skewness.